tillkruss/laravel-tactician/README.md

 ## Introduction

-This package is a stand-alone command bus implementation of the PHP League's [Tactician](http://tactician.thephpleague.com) command bus, it's not a replacement for Laravel's command bus or queue.
+This package is a stand-alone command bus implementation of the PHP League’s [Tactician](http://tactician.thephpleague.com) command bus, it’s not a replacement for Laravel’s command bus or queue.

-Features:
+__Features:__

 - Easy to use, configure and extend
-- Global *and/or* per-command middleware stacks
+- _Global_ and/or _per-command_ middleware stacks
 - 3 kinds of command handler locators
 - Database transaction middleware